-Keep up-to-date with news and features from the RSC, from video interviews with directors and actors to behind-the-scenes explorations of how we produce our work.
+Keep up-to-date with news and features, from video interviews with directors and actors to behind-the-scenes explorations of how our shows come together.

 If you want to listen to some of the music and speeches from our current productions of Henry IV parts I and II, you can now buy them from our shop.

 President Michael D Higgins and Mrs Sabina Higgins visited the Royal Shakespeare Company as part of their state visit to the UK.

 Today in 1386 Henry IV King of England was born.

 Inroducing new Exhibitions at the Royal Shakespeare Theatre.

 Richard II available to buy on DVD and Bluray from May this year

 The set is going into the Royal Shakespeare Theatre and technical rehearsals have begun as we prepare for the opening of two forthcoming productions.

 Come and take a peek inside the rehearsal rooms for Henry IV Parts I and II with our new Rehearsal Cam feature